23 APRIL 2025

 Allow for quiet spaces

-A lot of neurodiverse children can have a significant sensory profile.
+A lot of neurodivergent children can have a significant sensory profile.
 Too much sensory stimulation can be overwhelming for some, and if a person is overwhelmed, not only is this emotionally dysregulating, it also decreases the capacity to learn.
 This would also tie in perfectly with a child who may need movement breaks.
 Allowing for a quiet space, sometimes called a sensory room, enables children to seek solace in the calmness of the room and can help them to regulate themselves in times of overwhelm.

 Varied free time

 The mainstream curriculum is a very academic one, and with a set way of teaching.
 Time spent learning about other topics that do not break into the core subjects can prove beneficial.
-For example, some children with neurodiverse conditions can find more enjoyment in more physical subjects.
+For example, some children with neurodivergent conditions can find more enjoyment in more physical subjects.
 Incorporating lessons that reflect this may allow for children who may struggle more academically to thrive.
 Simple gardening skills are a great example and can get the children out into the fresh air while also learning a skill.
 Allowing for more diverse subjects allows more children to feel like they may excel in different subjects.